🍳Home cooking

 A "cup" is an American measure designed to create entire recipes in cups where the size of your cup is irrelevant as the recipe will scale to it.
 There are cup measures, although these are only fluid measures and not weights, but even then they won't always be the same in Internet recipes, so try to avoid.
 If you must use a recipe with cups, use about 240 ml, although you should be immediately concerned to be measuring ingredients like flour in ml (sifting will change its volume).

-Imperial measurements may seem archaic but can be easy day-to-day e.g. a pound of mince is the size of a ball that fits in an adult hand and will happily make a bolognese sauce or chilli con carne for a family.
+Imperial measurements may seem archaic but can be easy day-to-day e.g. a pound of mince is the size of a ball that fits in an adult hand and will happily make a ragu or chilli con carne for a family.

 Basic kitchen skills